TVLukeProductions/TrashPlay/README.md

 Mac, go to settings,a dn deactivate synchronization for the "Radio"-Folder.

 #What kind of data-usage will using or broadcasting radio entail?
-Its not a lot, but off course your app has to send its play list into the web or download someone elses.
+Its not a lot, but off course your app has to send its play list into the web or download someone else's.
 There is no correct answer here but my guess would be that you would have to use radio outside of wifi for about 4 days to get 1 mb of data... but I might be wrong.